[Chapter version: 1.0 Beta-read by Blue Funk]

 "Alright, let's go, it's high time we did!
 You got lucky this time-" she turned to the Mole Man.
 "Eh, where did he go?
 That excuse of a-"

 Hitomi did not worry about Mr. Mole leaving without saying goodbye.
 He had the habit of appearing at the most unexpected times, so she was sure they were bound to meet again.
 Especially since she was staying here in Palas.

 It was a bit of a relief as they finally got on their way.
 This already felt like a long day, and it was still before noon.
 She felt like she would enjoy a bit of that "pampering" Allen had promised her at his villa.

 They talked a bit, mostly Merle and the boy.
 She came to know that he served on a trading ship as a rigger.
-He explained to her that his "workplace" was high on the masts, releasing the sails and being on the lookout in the crow's nest, helping out with the navigation.
+He explained to her that his usual station was high on the masts, releasing the sails and being on the lookout in the crow's nest, helping out with the navigation.
 They were docking and dealing in port towns quite often, which felt like a "holiday" to him, he admitted.
 And most often, they chose Palas, as the commerce hub of the continent.
 That's how the two of them met.

 Hitomi felt like Merle was being unfairly rude to the boy; he looked to be nice, even though there was something about him that her intuition picked up on.
 From the looks of him and his mate at the stall, she suspected that their trading business could be quite one-sided, otherwise known as "piracy".
 But she may have been simply misled by their looks.